How to Form Your Own LLC in Minnesota

 You would think that art school would have some business classes thrown in there to help teach artists how to manage their own business….yes because that’s what professional artists do, run businesses!
 Art schools do little to prepare students to walk out into the art world and live and work as a professional.
 Business skills are essential.
-The legalities of being an artists are your responsibility to know.
+The legalities of being an artist are your responsibility to know.

 There are a variety of reasons why you can start your own LLC.
 I started mine for legal protection.
-Having a company verses a sole proprietorship also adds a notion of business professionalism and reduces liability.
+Having a company versus a sole proprietorship also adds a notion of business professionalism and reduces liability.

 Here are the basic steps on how to build your own LLC business.
 All of these steps and directions come from the MN Secretary of State website.
 The purpose of this post is to aid artists in forming their own LLC companies.
-However, this information is not legal or professional advice, always refer to the official MN legal directions on registering as laws and process may change annually.
+However, this information is not legal or professional advice, always refer to the official MN legal directions on registering as laws and processes may change annually.
 Call the MN Secretary of State if you have questions or issues or consult a lawyer if you need additional help with establishing a business.

 Step 1.
 Go to the MN Secretary of State Website and click on How to Register Your Business.
 This page will outline the directions.
 Read through this information.

-This is also good time to check to see if your business name exists, there is a business name search engine available on the website to use.
+This is also a good time to check to see if your business name exists, there is a business name search engine available on the website to use.
 The system will search your desired name and make sure there is not already an existing company with the same name.
 Research your possible business name here,

 When you are ready to begin filing click here, to File a New Business or Non-Profit